 One of the first foods that fired me up was making marshmallows.
 I love that to this day.
 I can make marshmallows from scratch and people are totally blown away by something that is so simple.

-What else, then, are so simple to make and yet we chose to purchase it from the store?
-Well, here is my beginners' list:
+What else, then, is so simple to make, and yet we chose to purchase it from the store?
+Well, here is my beginners’ list:

 Easy to Make Recipes

 Making yogurt in your crockpot takes hours but it is hours that you don’t have to spend tending to it.

 The steps to this recipe are fairly simple: Add milk, turn it on low, walk away.
 Turn it off, walk away.
 Add yogurt starter in a specific manner, walk away/go to bed.
 Wake up, you have yogurt!